alkem-io/excalidraw-fork/README.md

 ```

 ## Change Log
+### v0.18.0-864353b-alkemio-8
+- Released a new package because the previous one (plain 0.18.0) was not compatible with React 19.

 ### v0.18.0-alkemio-2
 - Removed unused customizations (zoomToFit and hideLibraryButton)
 - Cleaned up Readme and made version updates easier